RishabhNarang/os-challenge-REEL-OS/README.md

 ### Multi-threading Experiment

+This experiment is done to improve the performance of the sequential processing of the requests.
+So we have considered using priority and/or dictionary along with multithreading to improve the performance.
+Each of the three sub-experiments have been documented below for more explanation:

 1. Multiple threads

 In order to speed up the processing of the incoming requests, threads (pthread library) have been used for each incoming request.
 So for the milestone, with 100 requests coming in, 100 threads was generated.
 As soon as a request comes in, the main thread creates a new thread that handles the processing of that request.
 There is no synchronization between the threads and each of them share the 4CPUs from the VM.